-You can also create tasks lists, view due tasks, edit and reassign tasks, figure out milestones and see when you achieve them, as well as add unlimited projects and companies from your TeamWork dashboard in a few clicks.
+You can also create task manager lists, view due tasks, edit and reassign tasks, figure out milestones and see when you achieve them, as well as add unlimited projects and companies from your TeamWork dashboard in a few clicks.

 Admins choose who to add to a team, who does what, create to-do lists under Tasks that are tied to milestones.
 That way team performance can be monitored and deadlines beat.

-For communication, TeamWork beats Asana with its TeamChat, Messaging and email integration feature benefits.
+For communication, TeamWork projects beats Asana with its TeamChat management tool, Messaging and email integration feature benefits.
 You can reply to emails outside of TeamWork or TeamWork Desk but the emails sync with your TeamWork correspondence.

 A special feature here is the ability to input foreseeable project challenges, so you and your team can prepare in advance to solve them and run the project hassle-free.
 Like Wrike, TeamWork users get to choose among hundreds of PM integrations such as LinkedIn, Zapier, Salesforce, cloud storage and file sharing platforms like Box, as well as use 256-bit encryption for platform security.

-You can advantage of their 30-day trial to test TeamWork for your PM needs.
+You can take advantage of their 30-day trial to test TeamWork for your PM needs.